-Arguably the premier fitness tracker for kids, the second generation Vivofit Jr. 2 is adding help from Disney in order to make counting steps and hitting goals more fun.
+You're still getting those Disney and Marvel collaborations in order to make counting steps and hitting goals more fun.

-How does it do that?
-Well, when kids hit their goal of 60 minutes of daily activity, they advance in a larger game they're taking part in, which varies depending on which Disney IP you go with.
+So how does it make hitting fitness goals fun?
+Well, when kids hit their goal of 60 minutes of daily activity, they advance in a larger game they're taking part in, which varies depending on which Disney or Marvel IP you go with.

 Parents can also log into the app to keep track of each kid's steps, sleep and activity level.
 If you want to set reminders for chores, the bands will ring and vibrate and remind the kid what they need to do (for example, a paper and pen signifies homework time).
 Completing these tasks can earn virtual coins, which can then be redeemed with the adults for agreed-upon rewards.

 There are two sizes to choose from here, a stretchy band intended for children aged four to seven, and an adjustable, buckled equivalent intended for six-year-olds and above.
-You can choose from three designs, based off Disney, Star Wars and Marvel characters, each coming in two variations.
+You can choose from five designs, based on Disney, Star Wars and Marvel characters, each coming in two variations.

 You also don't need to worry about charging every night, either, with the replaceable battery lasting up to a year, according to Garmin.

-Looking to add an extra incentive to the activity tracking, Unicef's Kid Power Band helps provide food packets to children in need around the globe with the more steps your child collects.
-The more time they spend running around the playground and keeping active, the more food they will send.
+Looking to add an extra incentive to the activity tracking, Unicef's Kid Power Band helps provide food packets to children in need around the globe.
+The more time your child spends running around the playground and keeping active, the more food Unicef will send.